gerardroche/gerardroche.github.io/src/index.md

 features:

+  - title: "On which, type, and readlink commands"
+    link: '/2024/06/30/on-which-type-and-readlink-commands/'
+    details: "The `which` command identifies the location of a command.
+It does this by searching the `PATH` for executable files."

   - title: "Framework is my next laptop"
     link: '/2024/06/03/framework-is-my-next-laptop/'
     details: "Framework is going to be my next laptop.
 I don't want to buy another laptop with Windows pre-installed.
 I don't use Windows.
 I don't see why I should have to pay for it."